 Against a beautiful backdrop, you can catch prom, wedding and senior pictures being staged right next to folks salmon fishing.
 As overused as this statement is, Corbetts Glen is truly a hidden gem.
 I am always surprised by how many people drive past it every day and have never realized it was there, myself included.

-When you visit, you will notice you seem to be walking through people’s back yards.
-You are, in a sense.
+When you visit, you will notice you seem to be walking through people’s back yards, because you are!

 The homeowners are passionate about keeping the Corbett’s Glen beautiful and open for everyone’s enjoyment.
 The glen may have been a story of the past had it not been for this nature-loving community.